theupdateframework/specification/tuf-spec.md

 - [TAP 11](https://github.com/theupdateframework/taps/blob/master/tap11.md):
     Using POUFs for Interoperability

-Implementations compliant with this version (1.0.0) of the specification must also comply with the TAPs mentioned above.
+Implementations compliant with this major version (1.x.y) of the specification must also comply with the TAPs mentioned above.

 # System overview # {#system-overview}